johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Poor Richards Almanac: “He who can compose himself is wiser than he who composes books”

-- Getting angry nevery makes things better.
-To deal with stress need to get prespective (zoom way in or zoom way out).
+- Getting angry never makes things better.
+To deal with stress need to get perspective (zoom way in or zoom way out).
 Return to the present moment.
-Accept the obstacle. (via Marcus Arelius)
+Accept the obstacle. (via Marcus Aurelius)

 # Systems Not Goals